AuroraEditor/AuroraEditor/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-If you feel unwelcome, or feel like you are not being treated properly, please contact an Founder [@Scripts](https://github.com/orgs/AuroraEditor/teams/scripts) and we will do everything we can to resolve this.
+If you feel unwelcome, or feel like you are not being treated properly, please contact a Founder [@Scripts](https://github.com/orgs/AuroraEditor/teams/scripts) and we will do everything we can to resolve this.

 ## Our Standards